IBM/elasticsearch-spark-recommender/README.md

 # Links

-**Note** slide and video links below refer to an older version of this Code Pattern, that utilized the [Elasticsearch Vector Scoring Plugin](https://github.com/MLnick/elasticsearch-vector-scoring).
+**Note** the slide and video links below refer to an older version of this Code Pattern, that utilized the [Elasticsearch Vector Scoring Plugin](https://github.com/MLnick/elasticsearch-vector-scoring).
 Since Elasticsearch added [native support for dense vector scoring](https://www.elastic.co/blog/text-similarity-search-with-vectors-in-elasticsearch), the plugin is no longer required.
 However, the details about the way in which the models and scoring functions work are still valid.

 * [Demo on Youtube](https://www.youtube.com/watch?v=MJUO0CLNbB0): Watch the video.
 * [Meetup video presentation](https://youtu.be/sa_Y488vj0M): Watch the meetup presentation covering some of the background and technical details behind this pattern.